Jia County, Henan

 Jia County or Jiaxian (郏县 (郟縣, Jiá Xiàn)) is a county under the administration of Pingdingshan City, in south-central Henan Province, China.

-Jia county is famous for Heluo noodles, the Three-Su Temple and Linfeng village.
+Jia county is famous for heluo noodles, the Three-Su Temple and Linfeng village.

 Three-Su Temple is the place where the famous poets Su Xun, Su Shi and Su Zhe are buried.

-For Linfeng village, its traditional red stone architectures have high historical and cultural value with obvious local characteristics.
+Linfeng village's traditional red stone architecture has high historical and cultural value with distinctive local characteristics.